 Perform the following three actions simultaneously.

 - Long the future.
-You agree to sell the underlying security at time for price .
+You agree to buy the underlying security at time for price .
 This contract costs you nothing upfront.

 - Short-sell the underlying security for in cash.